Northwestern Trust & Savings Bank (Chicago, IL)

 Newspaper Excerpt

-A special detail of police armed with rifles was called today to control thousands who besieged the Northwestern Trust & Savings bank to withdraw deposits following a false rumor that the institution was unstable.
+A special detail of 25 policemen with rifles was called today to control thousands of persons who besieged the Northwestern Trust & Savings Bank to withdraw deposits, following a false rumor that the condition of the institution was unstable.

 Source